 When my parents sold their house, I was given a box of photographs they’d collected over the decades.
 I’ve been going through some of them today to pick out and frame, and while I’m at it I think I’ll set a few out in the dining hall for our Samhain supper.

-Over the weekend I finished my two favorite books I've read so far this year: David Abram's The Spell of the Sensuous, and Lyanda Lynn Haupt's Rooted: Life at the Crossroads of Science, Nature, and Spirit.
+Over the weekend I finished my two favorite books I’ve read so far this year, both on my wavelength: David Abram’s The Spell of the Sensuous, and Lyanda Lynn Haupt’s Rooted: Life at the Crossroads of Science, Nature, and Spirit.
 I loved both of these and how they talked about our relationships with the non-human world.
-I don't think there's been a book I've so personally identified with as Rooted since Elaine Aron's The Highly-Sensitive Person.
 So much of what Haupt says already lives in my heart and speaks to my personal feelings, experiences, and wishes.

 slow notes:

-Did you know it's BAT WEEK?
-Over the summer we were talking about putting up a bat house - we'd often see them flying around the trees of our back yard when we lingered out there late.
-I love them.
+Did you know it’s BAT WEEK?
+Over the summer we were talking about putting up a bat house - we’d often see them flying around the trees of our back yard when we lingered out there late.
+I love them so.

 Just back from a walk and came home with a handful of unripe but very beautiful persimmons from a sidewalk stand that said “please take, for your health.”